-Net investment income decreased \$11.0 million, or 5.7%, and \$8.4 million, or 4.1%, in 2015 and 2014, respectively.
-The effect of changes in the Canadian dollar exchange rates resulted in a decrease in net investment income of approximately \$28.9 million and \$14.0 million in 2015 and 2014, respectively.
+Net investment income decreased \$3.7 million, or 2.0%, and \$11.0 million, or 5.7%, in 2016 and 2015, respectively.
+The effect of changes in the Canadian dollar exchange rates resulted in a decrease in net investment income of approximately \$6.6 million and \$28.9 million in 2016 and 2015, respectively.
 These decreases were offset somewhat by growth in the invested asset base.
-A portion of investment income is allocated to the segments based upon average assets and related capital levels deemed appropriate to support segment operations.
-Investment performance varies with the composition of investments and the relative allocation of capital to the operating segments.
-The increases in investment income, excluding the impact of foreign exchange, were mainly the result of increases in the average invested asset base due to growth in the underlying business volume, offset by decreases in investment yields.

-Loss ratios for the segment were 79.9%, 82.3% and 78.5% in 2015, 2014 and 2013, respectively.
-The decrease in the 2015 loss ratio is due to favorable traditional individual life mortality experience.
-The increase in the 2014 loss ratio is due to unfavorable mortality experience.
-Loss ratios for the traditional individual life mortality business were 92.4%, 99.6% and 93.9% in 2015, 2014 and 2013, respectively.
+Loss ratios for the segment were 76.2%, 79.9% and 82.3% in 2016, 2015 and 2014, respectively.
+The decrease in the 2016 loss ratio was due to the aforementioned increase in creditor premiums partially offset by less favorable life mortality experience.
+The decrease in the 2015 loss ratio is due to favorable individual life mortality experience.
+Loss ratios for the individual life mortality business were 93.5%, 92.4% and 99.6% in 2016, 2015 and 2014, respectively.
 Historically, the loss ratio increased primarily as the result of several large permanent level premium in force blocks assumed in 1997 and 1998.
 These blocks are mature blocks of long-term permanent level premium business in which mortality as a percentage of net premiums is expected to be higher than historical ratios.
 The nature of permanent level premium policies requires the Company to set up actuarial liabilities and invest the amounts received in excess of early-year claims costs to fund claims in later years when premiums, by design, continue to be level as compared to expected increasing mortality or claim costs.
-Excluding creditor business, claims and other policy benefits, as a percentage of net premiums and investment income were 72.2%, 77.8% and 72.6% in 2015, 2014 and 2013, respectively.
+As such, investment income becomes a more significant component of profitability of these in force blocks.
+Excluding creditor business, claims and other policy benefits, as a percentage of net premiums and investment income were 73.7%, 72.2% and 77.8% in 2016, 2015 and 2014, respectively.

-Policy acquisition costs and other insurance expenses as a percentage of net premiums for traditional individual life business were 23.0%, 24.6% and 23.5% in 2015, 2014 and 2013, respectively.
+Policy acquisition costs and other insurance expenses as a percentage of net premiums for traditional individual life business were 25.7%, 23.0% and 24.6% in 2016, 2015 and 2014, respectively.
 Overall, while these ratios are expected to remain in a predictable range, they may fluctuate from period to period due to varying allowance levels and product mix.
 In addition, the amortization pattern of previously capitalized amounts, which are subject to the form of the reinsurance agreement and the underlying insurance policies, may vary.

-Other operating expenses decreased by \$3.4 million, or 8.7%, and \$0.3 million, or 0.8%, in 2015 and 2014, respectively.
-The effect of changes in the Canadian dollar exchange rates resulted in decreases in operating expenses of approximately \$5.5 million and \$2.0 million in 2015 and 2014, respectively.
-Other operating expenses as a percentage of net premiums were 4.2%, 4.1% and 4.2% in 2015, 2014 and 2013, respectively.
+Other operating expenses increased by \$2.0 million, or 5.6%, and decreased by \$3.4 million, or 8.7%, in 2016 and 2015, respectively.
+The effect of changes in the Canadian dollar exchange rates resulted in decreases in operating expenses of approximately \$1.2 million and \$5.5 million in 2016 and 2015, respectively.
+The increase in other operating expenses in 2016 is primarily due to higher compensation costs.
+Other operating expenses as a percentage of net premiums were 4.1%, 4.2% and 4.1% in 2016, 2015 and 2014, respectively.

-Income before income taxes increased by \$7.6 million, or 121.9%, and \$3.6 million, or 136.7%, in 2015 and 2014, respectively.
-The increases in income in 2015 and 2014 were primarily due to fees associated with financial reinsurance.
-In addition, 2015 reflects an increase in income from new longevity reinsurance transactions.
-Foreign currency exchange fluctuation in the Canadian dollar resulted in a decrease in income before income taxes of approximately \$1.9 million and \$0.5 million in 2015 and 2014, respectively.
+Income before income taxes decreased by \$6.0 million, or 42.8%, and increased by \$7.6 million, or 121.9%, in 2016 and 2015, respectively.
+The decrease in income before income taxes in 2016 was primarily due to unfavorable experience on longevity business.
+The increase in income in 2015 was primarily due to fees associated with financial reinsurance and income from new longevity reinsurance transactions.
+Foreign currency exchange fluctuation in the Canadian dollar resulted in a decrease in income before income taxes of approximately \$0.7 million and \$1.9 million in 2016 and 2015, respectively.